UnicornTV/Flourish-Tutorial/2_EntryFormController.md

 {x: models_class}
-Create a new file in your project navigator by going to file > new > file > swift file and name it "UIColor.swift".
+Create a new file in your project navigator by going to file > new > file > swift file and name it "UIColorHelper.swift".
 Place this file in your Helpers folder.

 {x: ui_color_code}
 In UIColorHelper.swift, add the following code: